chisophugis/lbd/source/llvmstructure.rst

 .. figure:: ../Fig/llvmstructure/1.png
 	:align: center

-	The structure of the processor of Figure 2.1: CPU0
+	The structure of the processor of CPU0

 Uses of each register as follows: